 What is it?

 The Publishing Workflow changes some of the fundamental ways in which datasets work on Socrata.
-Instead of being a dataset being an always-live representation of your data - where consumers see changes or updates you make in real time - datasets will have two states:
+Instead of a dataset being an always-live representation of your data - where consumers see changes or updates you make in real time - datasets will have two states: